garretyoder/Colorful/README.md

 ### Getting the current theme values

 Colorful can provide you with hex string, or android rgb int formatted values for the currently set colors.
-This is acheived through the `ColorPack` class, which is a pack that contains both dark and normal variants of the color.
+This is achieved through the `ColorPack` class, which is a pack that contains both dark and normal variants of the color.
 These are based off the Material Color Pallet 500 (normal) and 700 (dark) values.
 Examples are shown below.
 ```kotlin
 Colorful().getPrimaryColor().getColorPack().dark().asInt()
 Colorful().getAccentColor().getColorPack().normal().asHex()